-- Local government units such as soil and water conservation districts, county offices and municipalities

-- Local drainage districts

-- Non-Profit Organizations

-6. Equipment and Real Property Management
+- Local government units such as soil and water conservation districts, county offices and municipalities - Local drainage districts, water or sewer districts, or sanitary districts - Non-Profit Organizations - 6.
+Equipment and Real Property Management

 Grantees may acquire equipment and supplies specifically needed to implement the requirements of the scope of work.